B2003R/calculator/README.md

+#
-# The above code can now add two number and return the answer
+The above code can now add two number and divide two numbers